-The Board of Directors currently consists of five directors and it is intended to elect five directors for the ensuing year.
+The Board of Directors currently consists of five directors.
+T. Sean Harvey is not putting his name forward for re-election.
+It is intended that four directors will be elected for the ensuing year.

 The term of office of each of the present directors expires at the Meeting.
 The persons named below will be presented for election at the Meeting as management's nominees and unless such authority is withheld, the Management Designees intend to vote for the election of these nominees.
 Management does not contemplate that any of these nominees will be unable to serve as a director.
 Each director will hold office until the next annual general meeting of the Company or until his successor is elected or appointed, unless his office is earlier vacated in accordance with the Articles of the Company, or with the provisions of the Business Corporations Act (British Columbia).